Confidential STD Testing Clinic in Charlotte NC

 There are several ways you can avoid getting STDs including abstinence, mutual monogamy, reducing the number of sex partners, consistent use of condoms, and vaccinations for HPV and Hepatitis B. Avoiding sex (anal, vaginal or oral) is the most reliable way to avoid STDs.
-Mutual monogamous relationship with an uninfected partner is another reliable way avoid STDs.
+Mutual monogamous relationship with an uninfected partner is another reliable way to avoid STDs.

 Some STDs have only mild symptoms or no symptoms at all.
 The only way to be sure you don’t have an STD is through testing.
 You may suspect that you have an STD based on your sexual history and symptoms, but laboratory testing will be needed to confirm the diagnosis.
-Common symptoms include painful urination, penile discharge, unusual vaginal discharge/odor, genital ulcers, painful intercourse, skin rash, swollen lymph nodes, sore throat, anal discharge/pain, etc. Unfortunately, some STDs, for instance Chlamydia, may not cause symptoms especially in women until it has caused significant damage to the reproductive organs.
+Common symptoms include painful urination, penile discharge, unusual vaginal discharge/odor, genital ulcers, painful intercourse, skin rash, swollen lymph nodes, sore throat, anal discharge/pain, etc. Unfortunately, some STDs, for instance, Chlamydia, may not cause symptoms, especially in women until it has caused significant damage to the reproductive organs.

 Treatment depends on the STD and may involve taking medicine by mouth or getting a shot.
 You may also be prescribed creams or suppositories.
 In some cases, we can begin treatment in the office during your visit.
 Some STIs can be cured while some cannot be cured, and we use medicines to manage their symptoms.
-Herpes, HIV/AIDS cannot be cured and are controlled with medications.
+Herpes, and HIV/AIDS cannot be cured and are controlled with medications.
 If you test positive for an STD, your partner may need to be tested and or treated as well.

 Some STDs if not detected and treated on time, can cause major health problems including pelvic Inflammatory disease, pelvic pain, infertility, pregnancy complications, arthritis, heart disease, and certain cancers, such as HPV-associated cervical and rectal cancers.

-If you are sexually active, and don’t have symptoms of STDs, below is an overview of CDC testing recommendations.
+If you are sexually active and don’t have symptoms of STDs, below is an overview of CDC testing recommendations.
 Our doctors will help you decide which tests are appropriate for you.

 All adults and adolescents from ages 13 to 64 should be tested at least once for HIV.